 Electric vehicle (EV) adoption continues to grow.
 We expect further declines of battery costs (currently ~30-35% of the cost of an EV, down from ~45-50% in 2017).
 This cost reduction paired with increases in costs around the internal combustion engine (ICE) to meet greenhouse gas and fuel efficiency requirements will lead to EVs being cheaper than ICE vehicles beginning around ‘23.

-Consequently, we forecast EVs will account for ~3% of all vehicles sold globally in ‘20 and rising to ~9.5% in ‘25 (up from ~7.5% in our 2017 report) as traditional ICEs lose market share to hybrids and electrified solutions.
-While we expect a sharp acceleration of growth in EVs in the coming years, we note that our ’20 forecast still has ~98% of vehicles sold using some form of an ICE.
+Consequently, we forecast EVs will account for ~9.5% of all vehicles sold globally in ‘25 (up from ~7.5% in our 2017 report) as traditional ICEs lose market share to hybrids and electrified solutions.
+While we expect a sharp acceleration of growth in EVs in the coming years, however we note that the majority of vehicles sold use some form of an ICE.
 This includes both hybrid solutions as well as plug-in hybrid electric vehicles (PHEVs).
 We do not envision the death of the ICE anytime soon.
 In fact we see 78% of vehicles sold in 2030 still have an ICE, many of which are partially electrified as hybrids.

 Key Changes Relative Our 2017 Report: More Electrified Use Cases Coming to Fruition